Not My Job: We Quiz A Retired CIA Analyst On Briefs (The Underwear)

 PETER SAGAL, HOST:

-SAGAL: So always curious about life in the CIA.
+SAGAL: Thank you.
+So always curious about life in the CIA.
 When were you first recruited and taught to kill?

 SAGAL: Really?
 So you - I mean, I always imagine that when the CIA contacts you they do it like in the spy movies where you come home and there's a beautiful woman in your apartment and she says, we've been watching you.

 NIXON: (Laughter) Oh, I wish it were like that.

 NIXON: But no, it was more like I got a call one day and said, would you like to come in for an interview?
 And I said, of course.
 And...

 SAGAL: Well, that's boring.
 Come up with a better story.

 SAGAL: Now, you talked about this background check for nine months.
 Did they find anything embarrassing about you that you didn't know anybody would ever find out?

 NIXON: No, I - to be honest with you I did find one thing.
 I had been engaged years ago to this girl who turned out to be a complete psychopath.

 NIXON: My investigator said, do you own a home in New York?
 And I said no. And he said, well, according to our documents here you do.
 And it turns out she forged my signature on...